 HB 1890 Relating to housing authorities, would allow legislative authorities that have created housing authorities prior to June 5, 2024 to form a joint housing authority composed of city governments without county authorization.
 This bill passed the House with a vote of 97 to 0 with 1 excused.
-This bill passed the Senate Housing Committee on February 16.
+It is in the Senate Rules Committee now.

 HB 1892 Concerning the workforce housing accelerator program.
 This bill, with 41 sponsors, would establish a program within the Department of Commerce (DOC) under which loans may be issued to eligible organizations to assist with the development of housing for low-income households.
 This bill passed the House with a vote of 97 to 0, with 1 excused.
-This bill passed the Senate Housing Committee on February 16 and has been referred to the Senate Ways & Means Committee but hasn't been scheduled yet for public hearing in that committee.
+It had a public hearing in the Senate Ways & Means Committee and has to be moved forward in that committee's executive session on Monday, February 26.

 HB 1998/SB 5901 Concerning co-living housing.
 This bill would authorize shared housing where residents each have their own bedroom and share living and kitchen space, in any area where multi-family housing is permitted.
 This type of housing, formerly considered "boarding houses", has been prohibited in many jurisdictions but could offer lower cost housing for those who need it.
-HB 1998 the House of Representatives with a vote of 96 to 0, with 2 excused.
-It passed the Senate Local Government, Land Use & Tribal Affairs Committee on February 15.
 SB 5901 died in the Senate Rules Committee.
+HB 1998 passed the House of Representatives with a vote of 96 to 0, with 2 excused and passed the Senate with a vote of 44 to 4.
+Because there were additional amendments in the Senate, it will be negotiated by a conference committee and presented as a final bill to both House and Senate before March 7.

 HB 2114 Improving housing stability for tenants subject to the residential landlord-tenant act and the manufactured/mobile home landlord-tenant act.
 (Called the Rent Stabilization Bill) This bill would limit rent and fee increases, require notice of rent and fee increases, limit fees and deposits, establish a landlord resource center and associated services, authorize tenant lease termination, create parity between lease types, and provide for attorney general enforcement.
 HB 2114 passed the House on a vote of 54 o 43.
-It is scheduled for public hearing in the Senate Ways & Means Committee at 1:30 PM on Thursday, February 22.
+It had a public hearing in the Senate Ways & Means Committee and must be passed from that committee by the end of the day Monday, February 26.